Le Cordon Bleu Class Action Lawsuit and Student Loans

 How to apply for CSLD?

-In case if you are not classified for BDAR by using the reasons that are mentioned in the class-action lawsuit, you can utilize the closed school discharge program.
+Suppose you are not classified for BDAR using the reasons mentioned in the class-action lawsuit.
+In that case, you can utilize the closed school discharge program.
 The official site of student aid has the application form for this program.
-You can easily download and fill the document.
+You can easily download and fill out the document.
 The guidelines will be sent after you submit the documents.
 You need to follow the instructions of the loan servicer so that officials can approve your application.

-As a result of that class-action lawsuit, the company agreed to pay 40 million dollars for the illegitimate advertising methods that they used to attract the students for California Culinary Academy.
+As a result of that class-action lawsuit, the company agreed to pay 40 million dollars for the illegitimate advertising methods they used to attract the students to California Culinary Academy.
 (Another Branch of this University).
-In 2015 the case became even worse as LCB decided to shut down all the culinary schools in the US.
-In 2016, all the schools got closed and the students left off with their thousands of loan debt,
+In 2015, the case worsened as LCB decided to shut down all the culinary schools in the US.
+In 2016, all the schools got closed, and the students were left off with thousands of loan debt,

 Final Thoughts

-Overall, for those students who cannot deal with their student loan debts, this is a great opportunity that can help them to wipe out the amount.
-That is why, if you were a former student of Le Cordon Bleu who has a student loan debt, keep an eye on the recent news and follow the updates on this class action lawsuit.
+Overall, this is an excellent opportunity for students who cannot deal with their student loan debts to help them wipe out the amount.
+That is why, if you were a former student of Le Cordon Bleu with a student loan debt, keep an eye on the recent news and follow the updates on this class action lawsuit.